Atomic Physics/FLYonPIC

 Note

-The pressure ionization state input is optional, set fileName in species definition to "" to not specify it If no pressure ionization state input file is provided, FLYonPIC will try to find a good pressure ionization state for each atomic state in the atomic state input.
+The pressure ionization state input is optional, set fileName in species definition to "" use the default.
+If no pressure ionization state input file is provided, FLYonPIC will try to find a good pressure ionization state for each atomic state in the atomic state input.

 Requirements: